It is time to BUST some myths about bloat and Great Danes!

 - Choose modern, positive science-based training methods (positive or balanced, not alpha/dominance or old school physical punishment training)

 - Address gut health.
-We recommend adding a probiotic supplement and omega/fish oils.
+We recommend adding a probiotic supplement and changing food to something that is backed by a lot of science and research.
 Excess gas is NOT NORMAL!

 - Choose a properly formulated raw diet OR choose a kibble that is nutrient dense and add up to 10% of the total diet as fresh foods and raw toppers